ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 Get file history

-Get the list of actions performed on the file with the specified identifier
+Returns the list of actions performed on the file with the specified identifier.

 ### Example
 ```csharp